craftcms/commerce/docs/order-model.md

 ### getPdfUrl($option = '')

-Returns the url to the pdf for this order.
-Requires that your general settings point to a valid html template file.
+Returns the URL to the PDF for this order.
+Requires that your general settings point to a valid HTML template file.
-Optionally can pass an 'option' string to this method to identify the type of pdf you want to the template.
+Optionally can pass an `option` string to this method to identify the type of PDF you want to the template.
 The order PDF template is passed an `order` and `option` variable.

-### getShippingmethod()
+### getShippingMethod()

 Returns a `Commerce_ShippingMethodModel` with the current shipping method for the model, or `null` if none exists.